Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Three-body demonstrations

 These momentum-space equations are derived and simplified step by step in Appendix~\ref{app:threebody_formulas}.
-Note that in those equations, the parameters in the sources and those in the $H$ are labeled differently, as there are cases in which we need to treat some of them separately.
-To solve them, we apply the interpolation method~\cite{Baye:2015xoi} based on the Lagrange function of the Legendre polynomials to discretize the integral equations and obtain a linear equation system, which is solved numerically using a standard linear algebra package.
-We increase the mesh points to get the desired high accuracy, which could be improved by adapting the careful choice of mesh points and Gaussian quadratures developed in the CE calculations~\cite{Deltuva:2012fa}.
+Note that in those equations, the parameters in the sources and those in the $H$ are labeled differently, as there are cases in which I need to treat some of them separately.
+To solve them, I apply the interpolation method~\cite{Baye:2015xoi} based on the Lagrange function of the Legendre polynomials to discretize the integral equations and obtain a linear equation system, which is solved numerically using a standard linear algebra package.
+I increase the mesh points to get the desired high accuracy, which could be improved by adapting the careful choice of mesh points and Gaussian quadratures developed in the CE calculations~\cite{Deltuva:2012fa}.

-We emphasize that the training equations in Eqs.~\eqref{eq:training_eq} and~\eqref{eq:training_adjeq} apply for any finite ranged interactions.
-In our model with separable potentials, however, those equations are simplified to the forms in Appendix~\ref{app:threebody_formulas}, which are then solved to obtain the training solutions.
+I emphasize that the training equations in Eqs.~\eqref{eq:training_eq} and~\eqref{eq:training_adjeq} apply for any finite ranged interactions.
+In the model with separable potentials, however, those equations are simplified to the forms in Appendix~\ref{app:threebody_formulas}, which are then solved to obtain the training solutions.

-For benchmarks, we perform two types of calculations: one is with $E$ in the region of training energies, i.e., the test $E$ is in a similar area of the complex plane as the training energies $E^{tr}_\alpha$, while the other is on the real energy axis, corresponding to continuum physics of the interests.
+For benchmarks, I perform two types of calculations: one is with $E$ in the region of training energies, i.e., the test $E$ is in a similar area of the complex plane as the training energies $E^\mathrm{tr}_\alpha$, while the other is on the real energy axis, corresponding to continuum physics of the interests.
 The conclusion for the first type of benchmark is the same as in the two-body sector: the emulators, as single or multivariate interpolants, have similar accuracy as that of the training calculations.

 The important benchmark is the second type.
-Note the form of our response-like calculation is new, but the scattering $T$-matrix calculation is well established.
-As checked analytically at the end of Appendix~\ref{app:three-body-highfidelty}, our equations and formulas provide the same results as the established calculations for on-shell scattering $T$-matrix.
+Note the form of my response-like calculation is new, but the scattering $T$-matrix calculation is well established.
+As checked analytically at the end of Appendix~\ref{app:three-body-highfidelty}, my equations and formulas provide the same results as the established calculations for on-shell scattering $T$-matrix.